Cyclic products of Szeg\"o kernels and spin structure sums I: hyper-elliptic formulation: Isolating spin structure dependence for arbitrary

 \sm

 As will be detailed in appendix \ref{sec:group}, cyclic products $C_\delta(z_1, \cdots, z_n)$ simplify further upon symmetrization in the insertion points $z_1,\cdots, z_n$.
-Symmetrized cyclic products for all $n\geq 4$ points are holomorphic in all of $z_1,\cdots, z_n$, see (\ref{symcyc.4}), (\ref{symcyc.6}), (\ref{symmszg.05}) and (\ref{symmszg.06}) for their simplified form at $n=4,6,8$ and $10$.
+Symmetrized cyclic products for an arbitrary number of $n\geq 4$ points are holomorphic in all of $z_1,\cdots, z_n$, see (\ref{symcyc.4}), (\ref{symcyc.6}), (\ref{symmszg.05}) and (\ref{symmszg.06}) for their simplified form at $n=4,6,8$ and $10$.